| History

 your own wood or charcoal for the grills.
 Some sites will accommodate

 RV's up to 30 feet in length.
 Check at the visitor center for more information.
+Group SitesThe campground has two sites for groups

 of eleven or more people.
 The Juniper Basin campsite will accommodate